 MODERATE – GRADE 3

 This trip is designed for keen cyclists with a few challenges.
 A good level of fitness is required.
 The cycle along the Parenzana is mostly on dedicated cycle paths with more gradual inclines and descents.
 You will need to navigate cycling on medium to high traffic roads entering and leaving towns.
 Weather conditions may be harsh at times (even in summer), and you will need to be comfortable cycling in such conditions.
+You will also need to carry all of your requirements for the trip in the panniers provided.
 We suggest up to one hour of exercise 2-3 times a week.

 Trip concludes after breakfast.